student finding central idea

 The sentences following the topic sentence should provide supporting details, examples, explanations, or evidence for the main point.
 If you can’t find a clear topic sentence, these supporting details are Key clues.

 After reading the paragraph, try to summarize its main point in one sentence.
-If you can do this effectively, you’ve likely found the this of that paragraph.
+If you can do this effectively, you’ve likely found the central idea of that paragraph.
 Here’s a key skill for note-taking, as highlighted in strategies for exams like CUET 2026 (PW, 2026).

 Example: